jennamkeeley/jennamkeeley.github.io/README.md

 - [GitHub](https://github.com/jennamkeeley)

-Thanks for visiting — feel free to explore my work and reach out if you want to collaborate!
+Thanks for visiting — feel free to explore my work and reach.
+I'd love to hear from you and connect!
+- Jenna K.